JJHick95/log_regression-ds-west-082420/README.md

   - Continous target variables:
         - Sales price of a home
         - MPG of a car
-        - A Country's Life Expectancy Rate
+        - A country's life expectancy rate

 We will now transition into another category of prediction: classification.
 Instead of continous target variables, we will be predicting whether records from are data are labeled as a particular class.
 Whereas the output for the linear regression model can be any number, the output of our classification algorithms can only be a value designated by a set of discrete outcomes.